t3pwa/videoprocessing/README.md

 ## How to install

-- Install the extension using `composer require (hn/video) `.
+- Install the extension using `composer require (hn/video) for TYPO3 <= 9`.
+- Install the extension using `composer require (t3pwa/videoprocessing) for TYPO3 >= 10`.
+- via git repository https://github.com/t3pwa/videoprocessing TYPO3 >= 10
+-

-- Either make sure that ffmpeg is available
-  (or configure a [CloudConvert] api key in the extension settings.)
+- Either make sure that ffmpeg is available [depricated or configure a [CloudConvert] api key in the extension settings.]

-  (php-ffmpeg may be used for poster image generation)
+  (php-ffmpeg may be used for poster image generation, dev)

 - Make sure that the `video:process` command is run regularly.
   This command will run the conversion if you use local `ffmpeg`.
-  If you use CloudConvert, this command is technically not required since everything can be handled though callbacks but it will increase the accuracy of the progress information and act as a fallback if the callbacks don't come though for whatever reason.
+  (If you use CloudConvert, this command is technically not required since everything can be handled though callbacks but it will increase the accuracy of the progress information and act as a fallback if the callbacks don't come though for whatever reason.)
-- Check that the php configurations `upload_max_filesize` and `post_max_size` are large enough.
+- Ensure that the php configurations `upload_max_filesize` and `post_max_size` are set properly.
+  1GB are recommended.
-  I would recommend at least 1GB.
-If you use CloudConvert for free then that is also the max size they allow you.
+- (If you use CloudConvert for free then that is also the max size they allow you.)

 ## Simple Configuration